scott-linder/irsh/README.md

 Etymology
 ---------

-This is actually a [Matrix](https://matrix.org/) bot.
-The name is a hold-over from when this was an IRC bot, and because "Internet Relay Shell" sounds cooler than "Matrix Shell".
+This is actually a [Matrix](https://matrix.org/) and [Slack](https://slack.com/) bot.
+The name is a hold-over from when this was an IRC bot, and because "Internet Relay Shell" sounds cooler than "Matrix and Slack Shell".

 Rationale
 ---------

-Both Matrix and Unix shells share a largely text-based interface.
-Many Matrix bots follow the pattern of invoking commands and passing arguments, but do not allow for composition of commands.
+Chat rooms and Unix shells share a largely text-based interface.
+Many chat bots follow the pattern of invoking commands and passing arguments, but do not allow for composition of commands.
 The Unix shell (through pipes and redirection) makes composition of commands and filters simple.

-Thus irsh hopes to achieve the same, but in the restricted context of a Matrix room, and with the reuse of as many Unix utilities as possible (with only slight interface modifications).
+Thus irsh hopes to achieve the same, but in the restricted context of a chat room, and with the reuse of as many Unix utilities as possible (with only slight interface modifications).